 If you are a cheesecake fan, you definitely need my cheese Paskha recipe!
-It’s the prettiest and most fragrant no-bake cheesecake ever!
+It’s the prettiest and most fragrant no-bake cheesecake ever, and a traditional part of any Orthodox Easter!

-For another Easter cheesecake, take a look at our Lemon Curd Cheesecake or feel free to explore our Easter recipe collection.
+For another Easter dessert, take a look at our Easy English Trifle or explore our Easter recipe collection.

-I’ve been sharing so many sweets lately, which is not really me but when an occasion like a major holiday or a birthday call for it I have to oblige.
-Hence, a slew of cakes and other desserts have been appearing on Vikalinka.
+I’ve been sharing so many sweets lately.
+It’s not really me but when an occasion like a major holiday or a birthday calls for it I have to oblige.

-This sweet cheese pugging Paskha, aka no bake cheesecake, I am sharing today is not known in this part of the world but very traditional for Russia and Ukraine during Easter holiday, which is happening this Sunday.
+This sweet cheese pudding Paskha, aka no bake cheesecake, I am sharing today is might not be that well known outside of Eastern Europe.
+But it is very traditional for Russia and Ukraine during the Easter holiday.

 What is Paskha?

-If I had to describe it in one word, I would say paskha or sometimes spelled as Pashka is a no bake cheesecake.
+I would say paskha, sometimes spelled pashka, is a most similar to a no bake cheesecake.

 What is so cool about this dessert is the mold it’s made in, which gives it this unusual shape.
 The mold is traditionally made out of wood and not so easy to come by nowadays.

 I’ve wanted to make and blog this recipe ever since I started Vikalinka but I didn’t know where to look for the mold.
-This year Brad did a search for me and found this plastic one, which he ordered from Ukraine.
+Turns out it isn’t actually that hard to find, with plenty of online shops offering, which is how I sourced mine.

 It worked absolutely beautifully!
 It’s also more practical than a wooden one for rainy England where things tend to go moldy!
 (Pun intended)

-Okay I don’t hate all dried fruit and I definitely don’t hate nuts but I don’t like them in baked goods.
+Fine, I don’t hate all dried fruit and I definitely don’t hate nuts.
+But I don’t like them in baked goods.
 I also think the texture of this cheese pudding, which is like a cheesecake, clashes with fruit and nuts.

-To compensate for those ingredients I added vanilla bean, creme fraiche and lemon zest and juice.
-We absolutely loved the result, served with blackcurrant preserves my Paskha still tasted very authentic and crazy delicious!
+To compensate for those ingredients I added vanilla bean, crème fraîche and lemon zest and juice.
+We absolutely loved the result, served with blackcurrant preserve my paskha still tasted very authentic and crazy delicious!

 If you are not familiar with farmer’s cheese you should definitely give it a go.
 It’s very similar to Italian Ricotta but has slightly bigger curds and a little bit of a tang.